honestappalachia/honest_hiddenservice/NOTES.md

 Should pull request beanstalkc and add support for using `with`.
 Looks like I just need to add an `__exit__` function?

+# Wed Feb 27 20:04:47 PST 2013

+One concern is memory allocation in Python.
+If the beanstalk_worker reads any data associated with the file, it will be stored in memory by the Python process and will be difficult to expunge.
+While it may be possible to use ctypes to memset specific Python objects, it is too hard to know what memory artifacts may be created by various operations and standard library calls.

+A better solution would be to spawn a new Python process just for each job.
+Then we can periodically clear unused RAM using secure-delete in Debian.

 # Wed Mar  6 19:46:41 PST 2013

 We want to create a unique ID that will identify an upload with revealing